 Governance Reform Fund

-Kicked off in 2003, in the aftermath of the Rose Revolution, programme sought to promote targeted anti corruption measures.
-Later, it has expanded into a comprehensive assistance programme aiming to enhance efficiency of the governmental agencies through policy advice, technical assistance, skills development and on-demand consultancy.
+The Governance Reform Fund (GRF) is more than a decade-long initiative to assist the Government of Georgia with major institutional reforms in the country.
+Kicked off in 2003, in the aftermath of the Rose Revolution, the programme sought to promote targeted anti-corruption measures.
+Later, it has expanded into a comprehensive assistance programme aiming to enhance efficiency of public institutions through policy advice, technical assistance, skills development and on-demand consultancy.

 What We Do